blueglyph/trait_gen/README.md

 ```

 ## Compositions
-`trait_gen` also replaces the content of inner attributes, so it's possible to chain them
-and extend the above example to references and smart pointers:
+`trait_gen` also replaces the content of inner attributes, so it's possible to chain them and extend the above example to references and smart pointers for all the `T` types:

 ```rust
 #[trait_gen(T -> u8, u16, u32, u64, u128)]